feross/git-pull-or-clone/README.md

 Clones the git repo specified by `url` to the path `outPath`.
 If the repo already exists on disk, then a pull is performed to update the repo instead.

 The git repo is shallowly cloned by default.
-To make a complete clone, set `options.depth` to `-1`.
+To make a complete clone, set `options.depth` to `Infinity`.
 If the git repo was previously cloned shallowly, it remains shallow.

 When the operation is finished, `callback` is called.
 The first argument to `callback` is either `null` or an `Error` object if an error occurred.